The next generation of wireless technology will offer new consumer and business applications, with near real-time connectivity.

 From social media platforms like Snap and Instagram to transportation apps like Uber and Lyft, many companies have benefited tremendously from the reliable connectivity and speed provided by today’s 4G systems.

 While this fourth generation of wireless technology has paved the way for new mediums of mobile consumption, it does have limitations.
-Over the next decade, the rise of connected (IoT) devices will require networks to transmit massive sums of data in near real-time.
+Over the next decade, the rise of connected “internet of things” (IoT) devices will require networks to transmit massive sums of data in near real-time.

 The next generation of wireless technology, known as 5G, will allow just that.

-Corporates like Nokia, Qualcomm, Ericsson, Broadcom, and Verizon have all discussed the implications of 5G, as well as plans for technology and/or service deployment.
+Corporates like Nokia, Qualcomm, Ericsson, Broadcom, and Verizon have all discussed the implications of 5G, as well as plans for associated technology and service deployment.

 We dive into the background of wireless technology, the introduction of 5G, and how the next generation of connectivity will come to be.